St. Louis couple charged for pulling guns at protest

 ST. LOUIS (AP) — St. Louis’ top prosecutor on Monday charged a white husband and wife with felony unlawful use of a weapon for displaying guns during a racial injustice protest outside their mansion.

-Mark and Patricia McCloskey, who are both personal injury attorneys in their 60s, also face a misdemeanor charge of fourth-degree assault.

-Circuit Attorney Kim Gardner told The Associated Press that the McCloskeys’ actions risked creating a violent situation during an otherwise nonviolent protest.
+Mark and Patricia McCloskey are both personal injury attorneys in their 60s.
+Circuit Attorney Kim Gardner told The Associated Press that their actions risked creating a violent situation during an otherwise nonviolent protest last month.

 “It is illegal to wave weapons in a threatening manner — that is unlawful in the city of St. Louis,” Gardner said.

-Note: This story has been updated to remove an incorrect reference to a second charge, a misdemeanor.
-No misdemeanor charge was filed.